johnathan-nicolosi/environmental-scanner/README.md

   <li>Water Level Sensor</li>
 </ul>

 Upload the raspberry-arduino.py script to your Raspberry Pi.
 In your Raspberry Pi interface, be sure to enable Serial and I2C in PiConfig.
+Restart your Raspberry Pi and execute the following commands:

+sudo apt-get install python-serial sudo pip install pyserial

-Connect your Arduino to your Raspberry Pi the execute:
+Next, connect your Arduino to your Raspberry Pi then execute:

 ls /dev/tty*

-Look for a line with /dev/ttyACMO or something similar (an ACM with any number 0, 1, 2, etc.
+Look for a line with /dev/ttyACMO or something similar (an ACM with any number 0, 1, 2, etc.).

 Open the raspberry-arduino.py script and update the <strong>ser=serial.Serial("dev/ttyACM0",9600)</strong> to the ACM number you found.
 Next, run the raspberry-arduino.py script in Pyhton3.
 You will see a the status of each sensor in your Python terminal.